TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Where separate Cathode-bypass capacitors are used to each Cathode, the above rule still applies for each capacitor.

-a single common cathode resistor and no bypass capacitor per push-pull
+amplifiers to use a single common cathode resistor and no bypass capacitor per

 5.2.5 Power Factor